-In writing this description of the Scottish Borders, one is indebted to John Sadler’s book “Border Fury, England and Scotland at War 1296-1568”.
+This description of the Scottish Borders is taken from John Sadler’s excellent book “Border Fury, England and Scotland at War 1296-1568”.

 Castles, tower houses and peles/peels still abound, such as Smailholm near Kelso, and Hollows Tower near Canonbie.
 The battlefields at Heavenfield, Flodden, Otterburn, Hedgeley Moor and the Reidswire are visible but other sites such as Carham, Homildon, Ancrum Moor, Pinkie, Haddon Rigg are less obvious.

 There is a noticeable cultural shift in architecture when crossing the border into Scotland and at Coldstream this can be seen in the crow stepped gables displaying a distinct French influence rather than an English style.

 From Berwick to the Solway is no more than 70 miles as the crow flies.
 The line of the Border is nearer 120 miles with the hump of the Cheviot massif rising to 2,500 ft at the highest point.
 By the mid 13th century the governance of the region on both sides fell to March Wardens, indentured servants whose duty was to control and defend their constituency.
 Often this extended to warden raids with hundreds, sometimes thousands, of light horse with levies of garrison troops sweeping through the opposing march.
 Teviotdale and Annandale were frequent targets.